 Pea gravel cost

 If you’re buying a yard or two of pea gravel, it generally needs to be transported in a heavy-duty utility trailer.
-Many garden centres will deliver.
+Many garden centers will deliver.
 You may also be able to buy a more easily transported 5-gallon bucket of about $15 bucks worth of gravel.
 Smaller amounts of pea gravel are sold in bags.
 An average 0.5 cubic foot bag of pea gravel costs about $5 per bag.

 How to clean pea gravel